-Criminological Highlights is designed to provide an accessible look at some of the more interesting criminological research that is currently being published.
-Its focus is on research that is policy relevant.
+Criminological Highlights is designed to provide an accessible look at some of the more interesting, high quality, criminological research that is currently being published.
+Its focus is on research that is policy-relevant.

-It is produced by a group of about a dozen academics and professional librarians including faculty from the University of Toronto and nearby universities and doctoral students at the University of Toronto.
+It is produced by a group of about a dozen academics including faculty from the University of Toronto and nearby universities, doctoral students at the University of Toronto, and the CrimSL librarian.
 The project is directed by Anthony Doob and Rosemary Gartner.

 Criminological Highlights is not designed to create a “summary” of all published research in criminology, nor is Highlights meant to be a substitute for a proper “review” of what is known in a particular policy area.
 Rather, the publication is meant to include summaries of findings that should be part of the “general education” of those interested in criminal justice policy.

 Views – expressed or implied – in Criminological Highlights are not necessarily those of Department of Justice Canada.